 You'll need to access to a linux-like environment including Python 3 and Jupyter.
 Those of you continuing from HLT 1 are free to use your linux virtual machine from that course.
+If you're working in Linux or in macOS, you should already have access to a working Python installation.

-If you prefer, you may install Python 3 and Jupyter in your host OS.
+If you prefer to work in Windows, you may install Python 3 and Jupyter in that OS.
 One way to accomplish this is to use Anaconda, a Python distribution that is free and available for all platforms.
-You're welcome to use another Python distribution besides Anaconda if you prefer, including one that is preinstalled in Ubuntu or macOS, but it's your responsibility to make sure it does everything that our class notebooks require.
+You're welcome to use another Python distribution besides Anaconda if you prefer, including one that is preinstalled in Ubuntu or macOS, but it may require some work with Google and pip to make sure it does everything that our class notebooks require.